-Where To Dock Or Anchor A Pontoon Boat
+Types Of Pontoon Boat Dock & How To Dock A Pontoon Boat

 Pontoon boat tied at dock

-Pontoon boats are easy to handle and drive when out on the water but parking the boat is a different matter.
-Parking a pontoon boat can take a bit of practice, but before you even start the docking procedure you have to know where to park the boat.
-So, where do you dock or anchor a pontoon boat?
+Pontoon boats are easy to handle and drive when out on the water but docking the boat is a different matter.
+Docking a pontoon boat can take a bit of practice, but but before you even start the docking procedure you have to know where to park the boat.
+This means you need to know a little about pontoon boat docks.

 There are 4 common areas to dock a pontoon boat: a stationary dock, a portable dock, a floating dock or on a boat lift.
-You can anchor a pontoon boat anywhere on the water, as long as you are not obstructing other water users.
-You will need the appropriate type of anchor for the water bottom you are anchoring though.
+Alternatively, you can anchor a pontoon boat anywhere on the water, as long as you are not obstructing other water users.

 Most pontoon boats will be docked in a marina or private docking area.
 Areas assigned for docking pontoon boats can have different types docks.
 There are four basic dock types suitable for pontoon boats.